“You don’t have to burn books to destroy a culture. Just get people to stop reading them.” – Ray Bradbury

 I’m reading a book called Manage Your Day-To-Day, Build Your Routine, Find Your Focus & Sharpen Your Creative Mind…

 It’s an easy read with insights from 20 leading creative minds.
 The sections are short enough to read within 10 minutes but with enough profundity to leave you with food for thought.
 After reviewing the key takeaways of the first section, I’m inspired to inspire you with how these points helped me!
-Get your pen and paper out, or your phone, and jot these down – I think they’ll help you too!
+Get your pen and paper out, or your phone, and jot these down – it’s worth it!

 Great work before everything else: Do your most meaningful creative work at the beginning of your day, and leave “reactive work” – like responding to emails and other messages – for later.